barnscott/newworkspaceshortcut-barnix.io/README.md

 I would like to add the following features, but don't have any priority on doing so:

 - [ ] Code cleanup / optimization

-- [ ] Add shortcuts for reordering the workspaces themselves (ie, swap order/location of workspace 1 and 2)

 - [ ] Add a extension preferences window to allow to modify shortcut key binding